Skip to contents

 ),

-uid = "patient"
+uid = "unique_id"

 )

-The “uid” parameter is the name of the column in the dataframes that uniquely identifies each patient.
+The “uid” parameter is the name of the column in the dataframes that uniquely identifies each observation.
 Upon data list creation, the UID will be converted to “subjectkey” for consistency across other functions in the package.

 We can get a summary of our constructed data_list with the summarize_dl function: